 Sustainable California Grown Cannabis Pilot Program

 The proposed budget for the State of California, released on January 10th, 2023, eliminated funding for grants through the Sustainable California Grown Cannabis Pilot Program.
 CDFA is unable to award any grants through this program unless funding is restored at a future date.
 Please reference the Governor’s budget for details regarding a trigger which could restore funding should economic conditions change.
 Unless funding is restored, this webpage will be removed on July 1, 2023.
-The State of California will continue to fund several other grant opportunities through the Department of Cannabis Control.
-Please refer to DCC’s website for more information.
+The State of California currently funds several other cannabis-related grant opportunities through the Department of Cannabis Control and the Department of Fish and Wildlife.
+Please refer to each department’s webpage for more information:

 The Sustainable California Grown Cannabis Pilot Program (SCGC Pilot Program) was created to improve the state’s access to data related to outdoor cannabis cultivation to formulate best management practices that can be used by cultivators statewide.
 One of the primary goals of regulating cannabis in California is to help address environmental benefits and concerns associated with its cultivation.
 For example, greenhouse gas emission (GHG) reduction potential, sustainable land use, soil health benefits, ecological health benefits, pesticide use, and water resource management, are some of the many environmental interests associated with cannabis agriculture.